 I was born at an early age, and began taking photos while in grade school.
-I had a Brownie Hawkeye camera when I hiked to Ape Cave, the photo here on the left, and it was my main camera for years.
+I had a Brownie Hawkeye camera when I hiked to Ape Cave, the photo here at the top, and it was my main camera for years.
 It was with me on a lookout tower while spotting fires for the Forest Service.
-Not until I started hiking and climbing in the late '60s did I pick up a 35mm "slide camera."
+Not until I started hiking and climbing in the late 1960s did I pick up a 35mm "slide camera."
 It was a Sears Tower SLR with a 58mm lens.
 I gave that to a friend after purchasing a Pentax Spotmatic in 1970.
 That was the camera to have if you didn't go to Nikon.
 I also started carrying a Rollei 35.
 It was the camera that did not get left behind, until I lost it in a climbing accident on Mt.
 Hood in 1970.
 When I was a social studies teacher at Adams H.S.
 I took photos of some of our activities and during this time I got to think of myself as a photographer.
 From 1973 until 1997 I worked as a freelance photographer with a specialty in sports action images of climbers, runners, bike riders, whitewater rafters and the occasional scenic views.
-Stock photo sales of those images continue to surprise me.

 The second fun project was teaching kids to shoot ads for Van Grack clothing, a Sports Inc. company that lasted a little while.
 I went to Cincinnati, New Orleans, and Detroit with five cameras and a lesson plan.
 Van Grack had a rep show up with the clothes and shoes.
 For one week in each school the photography class shot ad photos, with the students taking over as photographers, models, location scouts, clothing directors and light meter specialists.
 The ads ran in various teen magazines.
 The class in New Orleans was particularly good, with creative efforts that matched the best I have seen.
 At the final class showing of the images the students gathered around and thanked me for coming, and one said "Don't forget us."
 I haven't, but I do wonder where they are now.
 It was more like visiting a foreign country than just another city.